planetfederal/qgis-suite-plugin/doc/source/intro.rst

 - PostGIS connections
 - QGIS project

-A *GeoWebCache* branch is found under the *Geoserver catalogs* branch, since GeoWebCache is integrated into GeoServer.
+A :guilabel:`GeoWebCache` branch is found under the :guilabel:`Geoserver catalogs* branch, since GeoWebCache is integrated into GeoServer.

-The *GeoServer catalogs* branch contains the catalogs that you are connected to, and with which you can interact from the explorer.
+The :guilabel:`GeoServer catalogs` branch contains the catalogs that you are connected to, and with which you can interact from the explorer.
 It is empty when you start the explorer, and you can add as many connections as you want to it.

-The *QGIS Project* branch contains the elements of the current QGIS project.
+The :guilabel:`QGIS Project` branch contains the elements of the current QGIS project.
 These elements, however, are presented with a structure that differs from the QGIS TOC, and resembles the structure of elements in GeoServer.
 This way, it is easy to understand the relation between both the QGIS project and the GeoServer Catalogs.

-The *PostGIS databases* branch contains a list of all available PostGIS connections in QGIS.
+The :guilabel:`PostGIS databases` branch contains a list of all available PostGIS connections in QGIS.
 Its functionality resembles that of the QGIS built--in DB Manager.

 In the lower part to will see a panel which shows the description of the currently selected item.
 When the explorer window is docked, the description panel is found on its lower the lower part.
 If you undock the window, it will be placed on the right--hand side of it, to make better use of the available space.
 The image below shows the undocked configuration.